harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 A 500mcg dose will not be more effective then a 400mcg, perhaps not even more effective then 300mcg.

-The additional problems are desensitization &amp;amp; cortisol/prolactin side-effects.
+The additional problems are desensitization & cortisol/prolactin side-effects.

 Ipamorelin is about as efficacious as GHRP-6 in causing GH release but even at higher dose (above 100mcg) it does not create prolactin or cortisol.

-GHRP-6 at the saturation dose 100mcg does not really increase prolactin &amp;amp; cortisol but may do so slightly at higher doses.
+GHRP-6 at the saturation dose 100mcg does not really increase prolactin & cortisol but may do so slightly at higher doses.
 This rise is still within the normal range.

-GHRP-2 is a little more efficacious then GHRP-6 at causing GH release but at the saturation dose or higher may produce a slight to moderate increase in prolactin &amp;amp; cortisol.
+GHRP-2 is a little more efficacious then GHRP-6 at causing GH release but at the saturation dose or higher may produce a slight to moderate increase in prolactin & cortisol.
 This rise is still within the normal range although doses of 200 - 400mcg might make it the high end of the normal range.

 Hexarelin is the most efficacious of all of the GHRPs at causing an increase in GH release.
-However it has the highest potential to also increase cortisol &amp;amp; prolactin.
+However it has the highest potential to also increase cortisol & prolactin.
 This rise will occur even at the 100mcg saturation dose.
 This rise will reach the higher levels of what is defined as normal.

 Desensitization